-The Participant Regional Adjustment Factor (PRAFR,R,C) is a factor derived by AEMO using historical data.
-It is used to reflect the relative riskiness of $Market\ Participants'$ cap reallocations with capped price.
+The Participant Risk Adjustment Factor (PRAFR,R,C) is a factor derived by AEMO using historical data.
+It is used to reflect the relative risk of Market Participants' cap reallocations with capped price.

-The PRAFR,R,C is based on an analysis of the relationship between half hourly regional cap reallocation profiles, capped half hourly regional prices and historic POE.
-Details of the calculation of the PRAFR,R,C are given in section 8.
+The PRAFR,R,C is based on analysis of the relationship between half-hourly regional cap reallocation profiles, capped half-hourly regional prices and historic POE.
+Details of the calculation of the PRAFR,R,C are given in $\frac{\text{section}}{\text{clause}}$ 8.